Platypus survey methods (pros and cons)

 • a-nr-trailstrack-crossing-look-u.s..jpgDoesn’t entail significant risk or disturbance to platypus or other wildlife.

-• Very well suited for use in relatively small streams, including those where platypus may be difficult to observe.
+• Very well suited for use in relatively small streams, including those where a platypus may be difficult to observe.

 • Can be used in remote and inaccessible locations where humans rarely visit.